It’s more about the Gronk block than the Gronk spike these days, but that works for the Bucs

 In the playoffs, Gronkowski has only run a route on about half of Brady’s drop-backs.

 The famously fun-loving player has brought a good attitude to Tampa Bay.
-After seeing very little of the ball in the Bucs’ first two games, Gronkowski proclaimed with a smile, “I came here to block, baby.”
+After seeing little of the ball in the Bucs’ first two games, Gronkowski proclaimed with a smile, “I came here to block, baby.”

 That assertion was delivered shortly after Arians declared his team was “not throwing the ball 50 times to tight ends — that’s what we have receivers for.”